Jnani-222/DataPreprocessing-MissingValues/README.md

 ### Filling Missing MILES CLOCKED Values

 - Observe the MILES CLOCKEDS column is dependent on CAR AGE or CAR TYPE column
-- Fill missing  MILES CLOCKED values based on the CAR TYPE column, leveraging the (which are free from outliners)car type with specific mean of miles clocked, & remainning car type with specific median of miles clocked  to ensure data accuracy.
+- Fill missing  MILES CLOCKED values based on the CAR TYPE column, leveraging the (which are free from outliners)car type with specific mean of miles clocked, & remaining car type with specific median of miles clocked  to ensure data accuracy.

 ### Filling Missing USE Values